elin-rafferty/DES310-Project/README.md

 Left Trigger - Dash
 Left/Right DPAD - Assign item to hotkey/use item assigned to hotkey Start - Open pause menu

+Known issues:

+Issue: If the control scheme is changed while the inventory is open, the virtual cursor won't appear/disappear to match the new control scheme
+Workaround: Either close the inventory before changing control schemes, or simply close and re-open the inventory and the virtual cursor will appear/disappear correctly

+Issue: The scrollbar in the storage menu doesn't match the background for the scrollbar
+Workaround: Purely visual bug, can ignore